ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

    GMEM = GPU Memory (e.g. HBM)
    CMEM = CPU Memory (e.g. LPDDR5X)

-  The traffic coverage is similar to the ones in CPU-GPU Superchip.
+  The traffic coverage is similar to the ones in CPU-GPU Superchip, except that the NVLink-C2C PMU coverage needs to be swapped with NV-CLink PMU.